nantr0nic/PadCast/README.md

 ```

 #### Alternative Method
-If you prefer not to use presets or don't have Ninja installed:
+If you prefer not to use presets or don't have Clang/Ninja installed:
 ```bash
 git clone https://github.com/nantr0nic/PadCast.git
 cd PadCast